 Sam is a 40-something single mother to three daughters.
 Sam’s kids are challenging in their own individual ways, no more so than any other girls their age and no less so.
 Like everything else in Better Things, it feels unique because it feels just like average, ordinary life.
 Sam’s an actress, but not an extraordinary one.
 She faces the same struggles that her creator faces, dismissed for being too old, too edgy, not pretty enough, or as one character describes her: “funny but no tits”.

 The world of Better Things is primarily a woman’s world.
 Sam’s household is made up of her, her three daughters and her increasingly eccentric mother (a scene-stealing Celia Imrie) who lives across the road.
 The men in their lives are mostly dead, absent or temporary, but the show doesn’t treat this like an obstacle.
 Sam does the traditionally maternal things (like comforting her daughters and guiding them along their path to womanhood) but she also does the traditionally paternal things.
 She’s their confidante and also chastises them for over-sharing.

 The writing throughout is razor sharp, barbed with wonderful, insightful put downs and softened with moments of true poignancy.
 Whether she’s dealing with middle daughter Frankie’s insistence on using the boy’s toilets at school, exhibitionist co-stars, her complicated feelings towards her mother or her self-destructive approach to romance, Sam is witty and profound in a way that never seems forced or unrealistic.
 By constantly aiming for the real, Adlon has instead created something transcendent and utterly hilarious.

-Season 3 of Better Things starts on FX on 28 February.
-Watch seasons one and two on Chili now
+- Watch seasons one and two on CHILI now